cirosantilli/ruby-cheat/README.md

     rvm install ruby

-Use ruby interpreter 1.9.2:
+Use ruby interpreter `1.9.3`:

-    rvm use 1.9.2
+    rvm use 1.9.3
     ruby -v

-Use ruby named `ruby` and make it the default:
+Use ruby named `2.1.1` and make it the default:

-    rvm use ruby --default
+    rvm use 2.1.1 --default
     ruby -v

 View installed interpreter versions, current and default one: